MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 ## What data sources can be connected to Microsoft Search?

-Microsoft provides nine Microsoft Graph connectors, and our ecosystem partners have created over 100 more connectors.
+Microsoft provides 16 Microsoft Graph connectors, and our ecosystem partners have created over 100 more connectors.
 You can also build your own connector.

 ### Microsoft Graph connectors by Microsoft